 - Heat resistance

-- Easy to install and achieve seamless joints and uninterrupted lines
+- Precise fabrication with seamless joints and uninterrupted lines

 - Non-porous surface and 100% hygienic